brainvisa/morphologist/doc/sphinx/user/index.rst

 * Robust: Morphologist has processed several tenths of thousands of brains
 * Possibly using a remote processing cluster

 Users
 =====

+It is a simplified intercace, providing only the default parameters settings.
+For the sake of simplicity, there are no buttons, parameters, or other tuning which may affect processing: it is designed for "standard" processing.

+Morphologist-UI performs the processings of the classical Morphologist toolbox in BrainVISA, with a slightly modified files organization: it will write additional files for the "renormalization" step (second normalization after skull stripping to enforce the alignment robustness).

+Morphologist-UI relies on files existence to display results and re-run processing steps in case of interruptions, so files have to be written just once.
+This is not what the Morphologist toolbox does in BrainVISA (for historical and technical reasons).
+Hence the difference.

+Apart from these additional output files, Morphologist-UI and Morphologist produce the same results and are interchangeable.
+So if Morphologist-UI fails for some reason, it is always possible to use the clasical BrainVISA pipeline, with all its available parameters, to complete the processing.

 Installation
 ------------

-Users distributions are (will be) available on http://brainvisa.info
+Users distributions are available on http://brainvisa.info

 Starting the program
 --------------------

-Run the executable script ``morphologist-ui.py`` in the ``bin/`` directory of the BrainVisa/Morphologist distribution.
+Run the executable script ``morphologist`` in the ``bin/`` directory of the BrainVisa/Morphologist distribution.

+It can also be found in BrainVISA processes, in the Morphologist toolbox.

 Configuration
 -------------